pyfar/pyfar/paper/paper.md

 # Research impact statement

-The `pyfar` base package and ecosystem is currently developed by a core team of `xx` developers.
-The base package has seen contributions by 21 developers (including the core team).
+At the time of writing, the `pyfar` package has seen contributions by 21 developers (including the core team).
 As of spring 2026, the group of developers spans a total of 10 institutions.
 Accordingly, it can be concluded that the core idea of developing `pyfar` as a cross-institutional community effort is successfully implemented.

-Since its initial release in 2021 a total of `xx` versions were released.
-The latest version is `0.8.0`, which was released on March 16, 2026.
+Since its initial release in 2021 a total of 34 versions were released.
+The latest version is `0.8.1`, which was released on August 14, 2026.
 In addition to an active developer community, users actively contribute to `pyfar` by reporting issues and suggesting features via the GitHub issue tracker.

-`Pyfar` has been downloaded from PyPI over 170,000 times in total, out of which of which 91,000 downloads were in the past year, i.e. 2025.
+`Pyfar` has been downloaded from PyPI over 254,000 times in total, out of which of which 91,000 downloads were in the past year, i.e. 2025.
 These numbers were obtained using the clickpy platform [^5].
 Note that these numbers also include downloads by automated tools such as continuous integration pipelines, which may inflate the numbers.
 However, they still indicate a significant and active user base.

 Due to a lack of an official citation for `pyfar` until this paper, it is difficult to estimate the total number of projects and research using `pyfar`.
-At the time of writing, we found 41 open source repositories and 13 software packages that rely on `pyfar` as a dependency [^6] including:
+We found 41 open source repositories and 13 software packages that rely on `pyfar` as a dependency [^6] including:

 - [`bayesian_listner`](https://github.com/robaru/bayesian_listener_package): Bayesian auditory model for human localization performance.
 - [`choras`](https://github.com/choras-org/CHORAS): Web-based platform for running and comparing room acoustics simulations.